Pakas342/my-nvim-config/README.md

-# This is my personal nvim config, based on the amazing work of the all contributors of Kickstart.nvim.
-Thanks for this beautifful gift
+# This is my personal nvim config, built on the amazing work by Kickstart.nvim contributors.
+Thanks for this beautiful gift!

 ## kickstart.nvim